adambard/learnxinyminutes-docs/coq.html.markdown

   intros A B ab.  destruct ab as [ a b ]. apply a.
 Qed.

-(* We can prove easily prove simple polynomial equalities using the automated tactic ring. *)
+(* We can easily prove simple polynomial equalities using the automated tactic ring. *)

 Require Import Ring.